GeetanjaliGoswami/Personal-task-manager/README.md

 ### React (Vite)

-Used for building a fast and responsive user interface with reusable components.
+Used to build a fast, component-based user interface using React Hooks and modern development tooling.

 ### Axios